Arize-ai/client_python/src/arize/_generated/api_client/docs/RolesApi.md

 List custom and predefined roles for the authenticated user's account.
 Results are paginated; use `limit` and `cursor` for subsequent pages.

+Account admins, members, and other callers with `ROLE_READ` receive each role's full permission list.
+Callers without `ROLE_READ` are rejected with 403.

 <Note>This endpoint is in beta, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Note>